Mountain Gorilla Tours

-The minimum age for gorilla habituation is 15 years and above and all the book guidelines are same as those for gorilla trekking.
-In terms of numbers, gorilla habituation is limited to only four people.
+Like gorilla tracking, the minimum age for gorilla habituation is 15 years and above and all booking guidelines are same as those for gorilla trekking.

-Each Gorilla Permit costs USD 600.00 and we charge USD30- facilitation fee per tracking permit.
-We cannot make tentative bookings for tracking permits with Uganda Wildlife Authority.
-All bookings we make with Uganda Wildlife Authority we must support with payment in cash at the time of making the reservation with them.
+We cannot make tentative bookings for tracking permits with UWA or RDB.
+All bookings we make with the wildlife authority must be supported with payment in cash at the time of making the reservation.

 - No persons under 15 years of age may trek Gorillas